shotstack/oas-api-definition/.shins/source/index.html.md

 ```

 *The AudioAsset is used to add sound effects and audio at specific intervals on the timeline.
-The src must be a publicly accesible URL to an audio resource such  as an mp3 file.*
+The src must be a publicly accessible URL to an audio resource such  as an mp3 file.*

 ### Properties